gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 It works as predicted!

 I should note that this is not _exactly_ true, `extend` and `singleton_class.include` are slightly different.
-Whenever a module is gets added to the ancestor chain of another module, the first module gets a callback on one of three methods: `prepended`, `included`, `extended`.
+Whenever a module gets added to the ancestor chain of another module, the first module gets a callback on one of three methods: `prepended`, `included`, `extended`.
 Some side-effects could be expected from these methods, and you may be required to use a specific method to get these side-effects.

 ```ruby
 module Mod